badetoye/Alc3Project/README.md

 # Pixel Art Maker Project
-This is a single-page web app that allows users to draw pixel art on a customizable canvas to create a digital masterpiece.!
+**This is a single-page web app that allows users to draw pixel art on a customizable canvas to create a digital masterpiece!**

 ## Users should be able to:
 > Dynamically set the size of the table as an **N** by **M** grid.